develiasdaniel/finance-ai-dashboard/README.md

 ## Notes

-- Data files should be located according to each script's `csv_path`.
+- Data files should be in the `data` directory as described above.
+- By default, each script is configured for a single user/client and will replicate the baseline results without extra modification.
 - Models and results are saved in the output folders defined in each script.
 - Set the `Config` class in each script to customize your workflow.